 - Wash mint leaves and shake dry.
 Tightly roll them together and then thinly slice into ribbons.

-- In a small jar, add all the ingredients - tamari, lime juice, honey and olive oil together.
+- In a small jar, add all the ingredients - tamari, lime juice, organic rice malt syrup and olive oil together.
 Shake well and serve.

 - Place watermelon and apple into a large mixing bowl and add tamari lime dressing.
 Gently toss together so that the fruit is well coated with dressing.